-In addition to the RPS, the Delaware General Assembly enacted an Energy Efficiency Resource Standard (the "EERS") mandating a 15% reduction in demand and consumption of electricity state-wide by 2015.
-This mandate applies to electric distribution companies, rural electric cooperatives and municipal electric companies.
+In addition to the RPS, the Delaware General Assembly enacted an Energy Efficiency Resource Standard (the "EERS") with the goal of achieving a 15% reduction in demand and consumption of electricity state-wide by 2015.
+The reduction goal applies to electric distribution companies, rural electric cooperatives and municipal electric companies.

-In 2014, to help meet the requirements of the EERS, the General Assembly enacted legislation that enables Delaware electric and gas utilities to provide cost-effective energy efficiency programs to their customers by directing utilities to implement energy efficiency, energy conservation, and peak demand reduction programs under the direction of the State of Delaware's Energy Efficiency Advisory Council ("EECA").
-To outline methods of evaluating projects and measuring their effectiveness, in 2017, the General Assembly passed a revision to the Evaluation, Measurement & Verification ("EM&V") regulations.
+In 2014, to help meet the requirements of the EERS, the General Assembly enacted legislation that enables Delaware electric and gas utilities to provide cost-effective energy efficiency programs to their customers by directing utilities to implement energy efficiency, energy conservation, and peak demand reduction programs under the direction of the State of Delaware's Energy Efficiency Advisory Council ("EEAC"), a thirteen-person council comprised of energy efficiency stakeholders from the government and private sectors, including DEMEC.
+Delaware's Division of Energy and Climate enacted regulations governing the evaluation, measurement and verification procedures to outline methods of evaluating projects and measuring their effectiveness.
+Though the regulations are not binding on DEMEC, DEMEC was the first utility in Delaware to have third-party verified savings for energy efficiency initiatives accepted by the EEAC.

 Green Energy Program.
 The State of Delaware Green Energy Program (the "Green Energy Program") was enacted in 1999 by House Bill 10 as part of the deregulation of Delaware's electric utilities.
-In order to participate in the Green Energy Program, the electricity provider must collect funds for the program and offer a grant program for renewable energy projects.
-The Green Energy Program is only for Delmarva Power customers and contributions to the fund are collected each month from electric bills.
-Customers are assessed a charge for each kilowatt-hour purchased from Delmarva Power.
+In order to participate in the Green Energy Program, an electricity provider must collect funds for the program and offer grants for renewable energy projects.
+This Green Energy Program is applicable only to the investor owned electric utility (Delmarva Power & Light) and contributions to the fund are collected each month from electric bills in the form of an additional charge for each kilowatt hour purchased.
 Delmarva's Green Energy Program has provided grant funding for more than 1,000 renewable energy projects installed in Delaware.

-After Delaware's RPS was established in 2005, DEC and DEMEC opted out of the RPS and created their own individual "Green Energy" Programs with the same collection method as Delmarva Power.
-DEC calls their program the "Renewable Resource Program" and DEMEC's program is called the "Municipal Green Energy Program."
-The State of Delaware completes technical review of the grant applications on behalf of DEC and DEMEC, but grant payments and program regulations are under the full authority of DEMEC and DEC.
+After Delaware's RPS was established in 2005, DEC and DEMEC opted out of the RPS and created their own individual "Green Energy" Programs.
+Like the investor-owned utility's program, DEMEC's "Municipal Green Energy Program" and DEC's "Renewable Resource Program" are funded through customer charges.
+The State of Delaware completes technical review of the grant applications on behalf of DEMEC and DEC, but grant payments and program regulations are under the full authority of DEMEC and DEC.

 Recent Developments.
 On May 9, 2012, the Governor of Delaware and DEMEC, on behalf of its member municipalities, entered into a Memorandum of Understanding.
-The Memorandum of Understanding provides that each of the member municipalities, among other things, will (i) reduce its electric rates by ten percent (10%) by January 1, 2015, (ii) provide for an economic development rate to incentivize job creation and (iii) limit the annual transfer of revenues from the municipal electric utility to the municipality's general fund to the amount transferred in 2012 for the five-year period beginning in fiscal year 2012.
+The Memorandum of Understanding provided that each of the member municipalities, among other things, would (i) reduce its electric rates by ten percent (10%) by January 1, 2015, (ii) provide for an economic development rate to incentivize job creation and (iii) limit the annual transfer of revenues from the municipal electric utility to the municipality's general fund to the amount transferred in 2012 for the five-year period beginning in fiscal year 2012.
 In exchange, the Governor of Delaware agreed to actively oppose any legislative initiative providing for retail choice for customers within the boundaries of the municipalities.
-The Memorandum of Understanding has recently terminated in accordance with its terms.
+The Memorandum of Understanding terminated in 2017 in accordance with its terms.